 In ancient folklore and legends, pagodas have been used to suppress evil spirits, demons, and monsters, or those with supernatural power but used wrongly or broken certain rules.

-Guidance — Pagodas to Obtain Information and Guide for Boats
+Guidance — To Obtain Information and Guide for Boats

 Along rivers and lakes, or on important borders, some pagodas were built to provide guidance for passing boats and obtain information about military opponents.

-Respect — Pagodas to Burn Paper with Written Characters
+Respect — To Burn Paper with Written Characters

 The ancient Chinese believed that characters are sacred and sublime, and paper with written words should be well preserved or burnt properly, to avoid them being desecrated.